leduy8/forkify/README.md

 Search over 1 million recipes with forkify.
 A trusty app for home-cooks, professional cooks, and even to chefs.
 Credits to Jonas Schmedtmann's Javascript course.

+# How to run

+Open your terminal(command line) and type "npm run start"

 # How to use

 Simply type in the search bar the recipe you want, click search and voilà.